Case Studies

 Methodology

-Utilizing heavy equipment on float barges was challenging, but Mersino overcame these obstacles and completed the project on budget.
+Utilizing heavy equipment on float barges was challenging, but Mersino overcame these obstacles and completed the lock and dam project on budget.

 Challenges

 The project was slightly delayed due to the location of the install on the river.
-Utilizing heavy equipment on float barges was challenging, but Mersino overcame these obstacles and completed the project on budget.
-Project Contact:
+Utilizing heavy equipment on float barges was challenging, but Mersino overcame these obstacles and completed the lock and dam project on budget.

 Wade Miller, Project Manager